All Episodes

 So anybody who thinks this is a good thing is not looking out for his or her own country.

-Because it's a you're exactly right.
+Because you're exactly right.

 The country is now on an arc that is benefiting pretty much everybody who works hard.